A farmers field viewed from above, with a farmer cutting crops in rows

 Scotland's bioeconomy includes the parts of the economy that use renewable biological resources from land, water, and air such as crops, forests, fish, animals, and micro-organisms and the conversion of these resources into products such as food, feed, materials, and energy for economic purposes.

-In the 2024 Scottish Government study researching the importance of natural capital to the Scottish economy, it was estimated that nature-dependent sectors in Scotland (excluding non-renewable sectors such as oil and gas) generated approximately £40 billion in economic output, accounting for 14.4% of Scotland's total output, in 2019.
-The most dependent sectors include agriculture, fishing and aquaculture, forestry and wood products, water and sewage, spirits, wine, beer and malt, and electricity.
+A 2024 Scottish Government study researching the importance of natural capital to the Scottish economy found that, in 2019, Scotland’s nature‑dependent industries, excluding non-renewable industries such as oil and gas, generated around £40 billion in economic output - about 14.4% of the country’s total.
+This includes agriculture, fishing and aquaculture, forestry and wood products, water and sewage services, drinks production, and electricity generation.

-Since 2015, Zero Waste Scotland has played a key role in supporting the development of a circular bioeconomy by helping to identify and add value to bio-based waste and by-products by creating interest among producers and off-takers and facilitating connections and support leading to the development and delivery of more sustainable opportunities.
+Since 2015, Zero Waste Scotland has played a key role in supporting the development of a circular bioeconomy, identifying opportunities to extract greater value from bio‑based wastes and by‑products.
+By creating interest among producers and off-takers, and by facilitating the right connections, support and expertise, it has helped accelerate the development and delivery of more sustainable, commercially viable solutions.

 Infographic showing the processes of the bioeconomy